 While you're in the country, you might want to consider renting a car and driving to a few other cities.
 Driving to Dublin from Galway is very doable at just under three hours one way.

 So do it!
-And stop along the way and see more of the country, if time allows.
+And stop along the way and see more of the country.
 The Cliffs of Moher (pictured above) are only about an hour and a half away from Galway.
+If time allows, there are also some classic mountain routes with stunning views in Galway.
+Carrot Ridge can easily be tackled by any climbers.
+Prepare for your adventure with fall protection equipment.

 #4: Bay of Islands, New Zealand